dohliam/stream2chromecast/README.md

 To Do
 -----
     Add stream2chromecast to the "open with" context menu.
-    Send the correct mime-types.
-(This doesn't actually appear to matter but it would be better to use the right values) Handle multiple Chromecast devices.
+    Handle multiple Chromecast devices.
     Automatic identification of media types that need transcoding.
     Set up a proper install procedure.